South Korea Says It Won't Pull Out Of Japan Intel-Sharing Pact — For Now

 "Washington says that it is a matter for the two countries to settle, but its demand that Seoul remain in the GSOMIA falls nothing short of taking sides with Tokyo," opinion columnist Oh Young-jin writes in The Korea Times.

-As news of the partial thaw in the emerged, South Korea's Yonhap news agency reports that Moon and Japan's Prime Minister Shinzo Abe "may hold one-on-one summit talks" next month.
+As news of the partial thaw emerged, South Korea's Yonhap News Agency reports that Moon and Japanese Prime Minister Shinzo Abe "may hold one-on-one summit talks" next month.